 Most dermatologists recommend that prednisone be used to help control acute cases of severe inflammatory acne, like cystic acne.
 However, and Elisa’s pictures demonstrated earlier, Exposed Skincare treats even severe acne effectively.
 It’s worth keeping in mind considering the serious side-effects associated with Prednisone.
 Find more real stories on our before-after page.

 Cortisone Shot Acne Treatments

-Cortisone shot acne treatments are a dermatologist acne solution that can help get rid of cysts almost overnight, but despite these amazing results, they need to be used sparingly.
-If your acne is made up mostly of blackheads and whiteheads, then cortisone shots are definitely not for you, but if you have severe cystic acne, cortisone shots can be used to reduce inflammation and make it possible for other treatments to help.
+Cortisone shot acne treatments are a dermatologist acne solution that can help get rid of cysts almost overnight, but despite these fast results, they need to be used sparingly.

-A cortisone shot acne treatment reduces the swelling and allows your acne treatment products to actually work and get rid of the infection causing the cyst, which is great.
-The trouble is, too much cortisone, or too many cortisone shots, can cause scarring and other side effects.
-Like prednisone, the oral corticosteroid we discussed earlier, cortisone shots are not meant to be a long-term solution, but rather a short-term treatment for a particularly bad cystic breakout that has persisted for weeks despite excellent skin care.
+A cortisone shot reduces the swelling and allows your acne treatment products to actually work and get rid of the infection causing the cyst, which is great.
+However, too much cortisone, or too many cortisone shots, can cause scarring and other side effects.
+Like prednisone, cortisone shots are not meant to be a longer-lasting solution, but rather a short-term acne treatment for a particularly bad cystic breakout persisting for weeks despite good skincare.

 Dermatologist Acne Procedures

 A chemical peel for acne is a procedure where a dermatologist applies an acidic solution to your skin, allows it to set, then removes it.
-The process exfoliates your skin, so excess oil and dead skin cells are stripped away, and stimulates the skin so it produces more collagen and reduces the size of your pores and reduces wrinkles.
+The process exfoliates your skin, so excess oil and dead skin cells are stripped away.
+It also stimulates the skin to produce more collagen and reduces the size of your pores as well as wrinkles.